 While cats are famously known to have “nine” lives, they can face challenges in one of them.
 One of these problems is cat asthma.
 While the condition is completely manageable, it’s still a concerning issue that should be given care and attention.

-What is Cat Asthma?
+What Is Cat Asthma?

-Causes and Risk Factors of Cat Asthma
+What are the Causes and Risk Factors of Cat Asthma?

 Some of the common environmental causes of cat asthma include: